Watertown, New York: Climate

-Watertown has a humid continental climate or hemiboreal climate(Köppen: Dfb), with cold, snowy winters and an atypical autumn maximum precipitation regime, this being far more common in areas on the west coasts of landmasses.
+Watertown has a humid continental climate or hemiboreal climate(Köppen: Dfb), with cold, snowy winters and an atypical autumn maximum precipitation regime, this being far more common in areas on the west coasts of landmasses (this may be the result of Lake Ontario located to the west of Watertown, thus providing a "west coast").
 Unless otherwise noted, all figures cited below are from the GHCN station located closer to downtown.

 Winters can be very cold: temperatures remain at or below the freezing mark on an average of 54 days annually, and fall to 0 F or below on an average 20 nights.
 Moreover, Watertown is located in plant hardiness zone 4b, which means that the temperature is likely to drop below −20 F at least once a year.

 Summers are mild to warm, and temperatures of 90 F or above on average occur on only 3.1 days annually.
 Record temperatures range from a low of −39 F on December 29, 1933, up to highs of 99 F on July 20 and 27, 1894, although those at the airport have dropped as low as −43 F on January 16, 1994.

 Precipitation averages 44.36 inch, and is distributed fairly uniformly throughout the year, with slightly more during autumn and slightly less during spring and late winter.
 Since Watertown is situated near the eastern edge of Lake Ontario, it receives much lake-effect snow, averaging 116.4 in of snowfall in the winter.